danielway/econogenesis/docs/navigation-and-maps-plan.md

 ## Success Criteria

+### Phase 1 (Complete) ✅
-✅ Player can navigate within each zoom level using arrow keys ✅ Arrow key movement is smooth and responsive
+- ✅ Player can navigate within each zoom level using arrow keys
+- ✅ Arrow key movement is smooth and responsive
+- ✅ Position is maintained independently at each zoom level
+- ✅ Visual feedback for current position (coordinate display)
+- ✅ Comprehensive test coverage for navigation (7 tests, all passing)

+### Phase 2+ (Pending) ⏳
-✅ Player can enter entities with Enter key
+- ⏳ Player can enter entities with Enter key (requires maps)
-✅ Player can exit to parent level with zoom out
+- ⏳ Player can exit to parent level with zoom out (requires parent tracking)
-✅ Maps are procedurally generated and deterministic (same seed = same map) ✅ All 6 zoom levels have explorable content
+- ⏳ Maps are procedurally generated and deterministic (same seed = same map)
-✅ Position is maintained when zooming in/out
+- ⏳ All 6 zoom levels have explorable content
-✅ Camera follows player smoothly
+- ⏳ Camera follows player smoothly
-✅ Visual feedback for current position and available actions ✅ Performance remains stable (30+ FPS) with large maps ✅ Comprehensive test coverage for navigation and generation
+- ⏳ Performance remains stable (30+ FPS) with large maps
+- ⏳ Comprehensive test coverage for map generation

 ---